N-Wouda/PL-Hourly-Heuristic/README.md

 ## How to use

-Ensure you have an environment with at least Python 3.7.
-To run the validator and/or heuristic, you need to install the required packages via `pipenv`.
+Ensure you have a recent Python environment (e.g. Python 3.9) and install the packages indicated in the `pyproject.toml` file.

-For the ILP formulation, more is needed: you need to ensure a valid instance of the CPLEX programme is installed on your machine, with the relevant Python bindings exposed.
-CPLEX is commercial software offered by IBM, so this cannot easily be done via `pip`.
+For the ILP formulation, more is needed: you need to have Gurobi installed on your machine, with the relevant Python bindings exposed.

 ## Heuristic

-Available in `/heuristic`.
+Available in `src/heuristic.py`.
 The heuristic is based on the adaptive large neighbourhood search (ALNS) metaheuristic, and performs several operators to achieve a reasonable solution in little time.
 No optimality guarantees are made.
 Usage,

 ```
-pipenv run python -m heuristic 1 5
+pipenv run python -m src.heuristic 1 5
 ```

 For experiment `1`, instance `5`.
 The assignment output will be written